apigee/api-platform-samples/sample-proxies/streaming/README.md

 # HTTP Streaming

-This sample demonstrates HTTP streaming.
-In this example, the ProxyEndpoint and TargetEndpoint are configured to stream HTTP request and response message.
+This sample demonstrates an API proxy configured for HTTP streaming.

+The ProxyEndpoint  and TargetEndpoint are configured to stream HTTP request and response messages.

 In the default configuration, HTTP processing on the API Platform is asynchronous and non-blocking.